wimvandenborre/BitX/README.md

 ()LIR "presetname" -> Load Instrument Rack -> will select the preset in an instrument rack.
 This is a Bitwig preset you save from any plugin you want to use.

+()SPN "Message" -> Show a popup Message that dissapears after a few seconds